Nazia Hassan: Early life

 Hassan was born in Karachi, Pakistan on 3 April 1965, and brought up in Karachi and London.
 She was the daughter of Basir Hassan, a businessman, and Muniza Basir, an active social worker.
 She was the sister of singers Zoheb Hassan and Zara Hassan.

 Career

-Hassan's professional music career started at the age of fifteen - and she was first discovered by actress Zeenat Aman, who she had come to meet as a fan, accompanied by her mother and brother.
+Hassan's professional music career started at the age of fifteen - and she was first discovered by Indian actress Zeenat Aman, who she had come to meet as a fan, accompanied by her mother and brother.
 Through Zeenat Aman, she met film director Feroz Khan at a party in the United Kingdom, who later requested that she audition with Biddu, a London-based Indian music composer, for his film Qurbani.
 Biddu then signed her up for "Aap Jaisa Koi", a song he composed for the film.
 The song turned to be a huge success in India, and Hassan quickly gained recognition and acclaim.